 This is the ability to work well in teams.
 In a GD, this may be reflected in the overall liaison with team members and a positive display of team dynamics.
 In a PI, you may mention specific instances of having worked in teams.
 These may include working on projects, organizing cultural/educational festivals etc.

 Apart from a display of the above mentioned skills/traits, you need to be persuasive in your communication.
-Your ability to persuade will be superior if you address the following:
+Your ability to persuade will enhance if you address the following:

 - Trust/Credibility : Building trust for yourself adds to your persuasive force.
 This can be done by showing previous achievements/accomplishments.